 The Brex corporate card is one of the fastest-growing financial tools we’ve seen startups adopt in the past few years.
 But traditional card vendor American Express isn’t sitting on its laurels, and has announced their own “Brex Killer” card – “American Express Corporate Program for Startups.”

 So, what most early-stage founders want to know is, should you switch to Brex or this new offering from AmEx?
-If your company is a VC funded business, then the answer is a strong YES.
-As a leading accounting and finance consulting firm that has worked with startups that have collectively raised over $2 billion in funding, we have some strong opinions on which card is right for you and why.
+If your company is a VC funded business, then the answer is a strong YES - you need one of these modern, startup-focused options over a traditional option like Chase Ink or something by CapitalOne.
+As a leading accounting and finance consulting firm that has worked with hundreds startups that have collectively raised over $5 billion in funding, we have some strong opinions on which card is right for you and why.

 Which is better for a funded startup, Brex or AmEx?